Jameskami/J8Validate/README.md

 ### J8Validate is a small validation library that allows lambda expressions and method chaining to write concise and decoupled validation.

 #####Creating a validator class:
-There are four types to be aware of:
+There are a few types to be aware of:

 Type | Description
 ----------|--------------
-AbstractJ8Validator | any validator class should inherit from this class J8Validator | implements the validation methods IJ8Validator | J8Validator interface with AbstractJ8Validator
+AbstractJ8Validator | any validator class should inherit from this class J8ValidationResult | holds errors and has various methods to be returned J8When | returned by AbstractJ8Validator's from method.
+Filters objects to validate by predicate J8Must | returned by J8When's methods.
+Takes a predicate to test objects validity J8WithMessage | returned by J8Must.
+Adds a message to the errors if test fails.
-J8ValidationResult | holds errors and has various methods to be returned
+J8WithSeverity | returned by J8WithMessage.
+Adds levels of severity to errors J8ToValidate | returned by J8WithSeverity.
+Returns a J8ValidationResult object

 Step one: create a class to validate a type by inheriting from AbstractJ8Validator<T>.
 ```java